Bme-Adib/self-host-ai-advanced-kit/README.md

 ✅ [**Ollama**](https://ollama.com/) - Cross-platform LLM platform to install
 and run the latest local LLMs

+✅ [**Open WebUi**](https://openwebui.com/) - Open WebUI is an extensible,
+self-hosted AI interface that adapts to your workflow, all while operating entirely offline.

 ✅ [**Qdrant**](https://qdrant.tech/) - Open-source, high performance vector
 store with an comprehensive API